mdrokz/auto_generate_cdp/README.md

 ```

-this will generate `protocol.rs` in your src folder which you can use in your crate
+this will generate `protocol.rs` when you do `cargo check` or `cargo build` in your src folder which you can use in your crate